rah99/rest_api-node-express-mongodb/README.md

 #
 ## Quick Start (use the terminal/command prompt)
 ### Please see "instructions.txt" file for full explaination of getting this up and running
+### If you to create the application from scratch - from command below to...
 #### Initialise package
 ```
 npm init -y